 - Click Enable.

-- If you are using a Production Certificate, check the Production option in the iOS settings section.
-If you are using a Development Certificate, leave it unchecked.
+- If you are using a Production Certificate, select the Production option in the iOS settings section.
+If you are using a Development Certificate, leave it unselected:

-- Upload the Push Notification Client SSL certificate you downloaded from Apple Developer portal.
+Client SSLcertificate you downloaded from the Apple Developer portal.

-- To generate a Push Notifications certificate, you need to open the App Ids page, find the desired App ID, click Configure, and check the Enable for Apple Push Notification service checkbox.
+- To generate a Push Notifications certificate, you need to open the App Ids page, find the desired App ID, click Configure, and select the Enable for Apple Push Notification service check box.
 Then click Configure (selecting either Development or Production stage).

 That’s it for iOS configuration.